 Medical Device Manufacturers that do not have a registered company address in the UK after Brexit will not be able to sell their products on the UK market unless they have an Authorised Quality Management Representative registered in the UK.

-The Medical Device Regulations (MDR) or the In Vitro Diagnostics Regulations (IVDR) now include regulation on manufacturers having a Qualified Person.
+The Medical Device Regulations (MDR) or the In Vitro Diagnostics Regulations (IVDR) now include regulation on manufacturers having a Person Responsible for Regulatory Affairs.

 If you do not have a quality management system in place, to help with your ISO 13485 implementation our consultants are here to help.

 Biological Evaluation is a very important part of your validation requirement for your medical device, make sure you get the right advice.